thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+04/13/21 Daily data (under the /dailies/ folder) has been added for 4/12 and 4/11, note that some tweets will bleed into the following day due to different timezones captured.

 04/11/21 Version 57 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 4/10, 4/09, and 4/08.

 04/08/21 Daily data (under the /dailies/ folder) has been added for 4/07 and 4/06, note that some tweets will bleed into the following day due to different timezones captured.